Discipleship

 THE EFFECTS OF TECHNOLOGY

-How you spend your time, especially in the morning, can potentially set the tone for your whole day.
+How you use your time in the morning can affect your entire day.

-Do you have a habit of checking your phone first thing in the morning?
+Do you check your phone first thing in the morning?

-Are you unable to unplug from the world, emails and laptops to be fully present with your family in the evening?
+Can you not disconnect from emails and screens to be with your family in the evening?

-We love the metaphor of a journey, walking alongside Jesus.
-This journey involves all of our being.
-Alexander Venter says in his book, Doing Spirituality, that “We learn by doing.
-Knowledge that is life-changing is interactive - it comes by hearing, applying and obeying”.
-This is a life-long, progressive goal of learning and applying Jesus’ way of life into our everyday life.
+We appreciate the metaphor of a journey with Jesus.
+This journey includes every part of us.
+Alexander Venter in his book, Doing Spirituality, states, “We learn by doing.
+Life-changing knowledge is interactive - it comes from hearing, applying, and obeying.”
+This is a lifelong goal to learn and live according to Jesus’ teachings daily.

 If you stick with this, living out what I tell you, you are my disciples for sure.
 Then you will experience for yourselves the truth, and the truth will free you.